devleague/JS-Style-Guide/README.md

 Use jscs to make adhering to this style guide much easier

-## install jscs for Sublime Text 3
+## Install jscs for Sublime Text 3

 install `jscs` globally with `npm`